Peggy (1916 film): Production

 Triangle Film Corporation produced Peggy.
 Victor L. Schertzinger composed the film's score.
 In conjunction with the film's release, sheet music of a song, Peggy, was published, the first time a song based on a silent film's incidental music had been written and published.
 The cover of the sheet music shows Schertzinger as the composer and Ince as the lyricist.

+A Wright Model B airplane was used as a wind machine.
+The airplane was tethered to the ground while its engine and propellers were run.

+Survival status

+Once thought lost, the film was reconstructed from two safety elements held by the Academy Film Archive, with original color tinting reconstructed digitally.
+The main title card and final reel do not survive in any form, and these scenes were filled in with stills from the Margaret Herrick Library and text from the 1916 copyright registration.